yamtl/untyped-model-benchmark/README.md

-# untyped-model-benchmark
+# Benchmark to assess the use of untyped models in YAMTL model transformations

-Benchmark to assess the use of untyped models in YAMTL model transformations
+TBA